 Live demo: /basics/malformedhtml.html — Missing tags, mismatched case, unclosed elements, non-standard tags — the browser still renders it.

 HTML forms are the original mechanism for sending data from the client to the server.
 Before fetch(), before XMLHttpRequest, before any JavaScript at all — forms were the only way users could send data.
+Be careful here this is more about their foundational nature as opposed to be someone how out of date.

 When a form uses method="GET", the form data is appended to the URL as query parameters: